What Are VPN Leaks?

 A ‘VPN leak’ refers to a security flaw that allows your IP address, DNS requests, or other identifying information to be revealed to any third party monitoring your internet connection.

 VPN software is primarily designed to hide your public IP address and encrypt your web traffic by rerouting it through a secure tunnel to a remote server.
-When your VPN leaks, some or all of this sensitive information passes outside of the encrypted tunnel.
+When your VPN leaks, some or all of this sensitive information passes outside the encrypted tunnel.

 If your real IP address or DNS requests are leaking, your ISP can still see your browsing activity and any websites you visit can see your real IP address.
 Your privacy is not protected, and your identity is exposed, making the VPN service useless.